SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

         Displays version information.
 ```

-The usage help consists of three main components: the application description, the argument syntax,
+The usage help consists of four main components: the application description, the argument syntax,
-and the argument descriptions.
+the argument descriptions, and an optional footer.

 ## Application description